Introduction Note: MPI

 Use

-to calculate the number of elements, and then useMPI_Recv
+MPI_Probeto getstatus, useMPI_Get_countto calculate the number of elements, and then useMPI_Recv.
+At this point, you can useMPI_STATUS_IGNORE.

 - If the exact number of elements to receive is unknown, you can first use